Bohemia national ice hockey team

-The Bohemia national ice hockey team was the national ice hockey team of the Kingdom of Bohemia, a kingdom within Austria-Hungary.
-The team competed between 1909 and 1914 playing in four European Championships.
-Playing its last game in 1914, the team was succeeded by the Czechoslovakia men's national ice hockey team after the Kingdom of Bohemia was dissolved and became part of the First Czechoslovak Republic.
+The Bohemia national ice hockey team was the national ice hockey team of the Kingdom of Bohemia, a constituent kingdom of Austria-Hungary.
+The team competed from 1909 to 1914, participating in four European Championships.
+After playing its final game in 1914, the team was succeeded by the Czechoslovakia men's national ice hockey team following the dissolution of the Kingdom of Bohemia and the formation of the First Czechoslovak Republic.

 History

 Bohemia at the 1911 European Championship, which they won.

 Bohemia at the 1914 European Championship, which they won.

 Bohemia played its first game in 1909 against France during the Chamonix Cup which was being held in Chamonix, France.
 Bohemia lost the game 1–8 and lost all of their three other games at the tournament against Belgium, England and Switzerland.
 During the tournament the team's 0–11 loss against England would be recorded as the team's largest ever loss in international participation.
 The following year Bohemia announced their intention to participate in the inaugural European Championships being held in Les Avants, Switzerland however withdrew due to a lack of training.
 In 1911, Bohemia participated in the 1911 European Championship being held in Berlin, German Empire.
 Bohemia won the tournament after winning all three of their games and finishing on top of the standings.
 During the tournament, they also achieved their largest ever win in international participation when they beat Switzerland 13–0.
 The following year Bohemia, this time being represented by the club team HC Slavia Praha, again won gold at the European Championships however the tournament was annulled by the Ligue Internationale de Hockey sur Glace (LIHG) congress due to Austria not being affiliated with the LIHG at the time of the tournament.
 During the 1913 European Championship, Bohemia finished second behind Belgium who won their first title.
 In 1914, Bohemia competed in an exhibition game against Germany in Montreux, Switzerland.
 Germany won the game 4–2 and recorded their first and only win over Bohemia.
 A month later, Bohemia competed in their last European Championship.
 Being represented again by HC Slavia Praha, Bohemia went on to win their third Championship in four years after winning both of their games and finishing on top the standings.